simonmichael/hledger/hledger/hledger.m4.md

 1. The nominal acquisition date (required).
 Usually this is the date you acquired it.
 2. A short text label (optional).
 It can be used to distinguish lots acquired on the same date.
 3. The nominal acquisition cost (required).
-This will be the same as the transacted cost (what you paid for it).
+This must match the transacted cost (what you paid for it).

 ## Cost basis, fair market value, transacted cost

+In an acquisition transaction, the cost basis (`{}`/`{{}}`) and transacted cost (`@`/`@@`) should always match.
+Often we write just one of them and let the other be inferred.

-There are some situations where you might acquire an investment at a cost basis different from its current fair market value.
-For example:
+This is required even in transactions where you are acquiring an investment at a cost basis different from its current fair market value - such as:

 - Gifts — the recipient inherits the donor's original cost basis (carryover basis), not the fair market value at the time of the gift.
 - Inheritance — inherited assets get a "stepped-up" basis to fair market value at the date of death.